-- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser?; - Contact the parents or carers of the child/young person if advised to do so by the LADO; - Consider the rights of the staff member for a fair and equal process of investigation; - Ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary; - · Act on any decision made in any strategy meeting; and - Advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded or would have been if they have resigned. - Ensure low level concerns are also carefully recorded and stored securely and confidentially.
+- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser?; - Contact the parents or carers of the child/young person if advised to do so by the LADO; - Consider the rights of the staff member for a fair and equal process of investigation; - Ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary; - Act on any decision made in any strategy meeting; and - Advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded or would have been if they have resigned. - If there is any likelihood of a police investigation speak to the LADO before starting any internal investigation - Ensure low level concerns are also carefully recorded and stored securely and confidentially. - If it feels uncomfortable it is probably a low-level concern.
+You need to share your concerns